-The red diagonal slash, if used on a recreational and cultural interest area sign, shall be placed from the upper left corner to the lower right corner of the sign face (see Figure 2H-1).
+The red diagonal slash, if used on a recreational and cultural interest area sign, shall be placed from the upper left corner to the lower right corner of the sign face.
 Requirements for retroreflection of the red slash shall be the same as those requirements for legends, symbols, and borders.
-Option: